Human and Social Services (HMS)

 HMS 103 (3 credit hours)

-Theories and Techniques in Human Services
+Theories and Techniques in Human and Social Services

 Attributes: Technical